 Tree damage

 Grey squirrels negatively impact the health of the UK’s trees and woods through bark stripping.
-This can damage, weaken and kill trees; a major problem at a time when the UK is working to increase its tree and woodland cover.
+Damage creates open wounds, weakens, stresses and kills trees.
+This is a serious problem at a time when the UK is working to increase its tree and woodland cover for the many essential benefits trees provide.

 High densities of juveniles can strip bark from the main stem and branches of trees between April and September.
 Grey squirrels target young broadleaved trees, mostly 10-40 years of age, and repeat the damage year after year if the population remains high and unmanaged.